Workplace issues & unemployment

 What is it?

-Workplace issues, problems related to tasks and overall interactions at your job, are pretty common.
-We all encounter occasional pressure and stressful moments—it’s called work for a reason, after all.
+Workplace issues—problems related to tasks and overall interactions at your job—are pretty common.
+We all encounter occasional pressure and stressful moments—it is called work for a reason, after all.
 But when the stressors become constant, they can affect how you’re doing at work and may even trigger a stress response that leads to bigger health or relationship issues.
+Research for the Surgeon General's report on workplace health found that 84% of survey respondents said their workplace conditions had contributed to at least one challenge they were dealing with related to their mental health.
+For some people, this may trigger burnout.

 What's causing it?